alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 Note July 6th 2025: this post's original title was "A list is a monad".
 It has been changed to "List is a monad".

 Monads are a concept in functional programming, with countless blog posts written about them (including this one.)
+Monads provide a different way to write your program: compose small functions while the monad threads the "context" for you instead of hand‑rolled control flow.

 The **simplest** of monads can be [idealized](https://en.wikipedia.org/wiki/Idealization_%28philosophy_of_science%29) as a **container** (albeit is [a flawed metaphor](https://byorgey.github.io/blog/posts/2025/06/16/monads-are-not-burritos.html)).
 Not all monads are containers, and instead it's better to think about them as a **programming pattern, receipe, or deferred computation**.
 At the heart of monadic programming is the idea that you write **one** function, say, `f(x) = x + 1`, and then **reuse** it across different contexts without rewriting control-flow logic.

 From a teaching perspective to get the concept for what a monad is, we will start with the simplest of monads.
 These will feel a lot like containers but provides the mental infrastructure to understand more complex monads.